jorsanpe/cpmbits/documentation/3_project_structure.md

 ## Bits

 CPM `bits` are the main way of sharing code between CPM projects.
+All bits are installed under the `bits` directory.
+That directory should not be included as part of the project VCS, as it's automatically managed by `cpm`.

 ## Tests